Stories

 Ben Williams died the next day.

-Towards the end of Ben’s life, a group of retired ex-players in Mississippi reached out to Linda and recommended she donate his brain to the VA-BU-CLF Brain Bank for CTE research.
+Towards the end of Ben’s life, a group of retired ex-players in Mississippi reached out to Linda and recommended she donate his brain to the UNITE Brain Bank for CTE research.
 Linda was vaguely aware of CTE and had seen news reports about former NFL linebacker Junior Seau’s CTE diagnosis years earlier.
 When Ben died, she agreed to donate his brain.

 Months later, researchers informed Linda that Ben had between stage 3 and stage 4 (of 4) CTE.
 The severity of Ben’s CTE surprised Linda.
 Ben had never talked about his concussion history or raised any concerns about having CTE.